Kathleen M. Boozang

-Kathleen M. Boozang (born April 21, 1959) is dean and professor of law at Seton Hall University School of Law.
+Kathleen M. Boozang (born April 21, 1959) is the former dean and professor of law at Seton Hall University School of Law.
 Boozang joined Seton Hall in 1990 after practicing law for several years.
 In July 2015, she became the eighth dean of Seton Hall Law.

 Biography

-She launched the Health Law & Policy Program (1993), which has been ranked in the Top 10 of U.S. News & World Report.
+She launched the Health Law & Policy Program (1993), which has been ranked in the top 10 of U.S. News & World Report.